The Ministry of Business, Innovation and Employment can use several measures to encourage compliance with tenancy laws.

 An infringement notice is a notice issued to a landlord by the Chief Executive of MBIE for an offence.

-The full list of infringement offences and corresponding fines/fees is in new schedule 1B of the Residential Tenancies Act 1986.
+The full list of infringement offences and corresponding fines/fees is in schedule 1B of the Residential Tenancies Act 1986.

 Schedule 1B of the Residential Tenancies Act 1986(external link) — New Zealand Legislation website